- Grinders started to gain popularity as a way to break down cannabis flower in the 1960s.

 Electric grinders are options for anyone who needs a completely hassle- and pain-free way of breaking up bud.

-Where to Find a Grinder
+Where to Get a Weed Grinder

 Grinders are available both online and at almost any smoke shop, head shop, or glass gallery.
 Technically speaking, they are marketed as “herb” or “spice” grinders, which means they’re fully legal and available from everyday retailers.
 However, if cannabis residue is found on a grinder in a region where cannabis hasn’t been legalized, it could be considered drug paraphernalia and subject to criminal penalties.